MythicAgents/Apollo/documentation-payload/Apollo/commands/upload.md

 ## Detailed Summary
 The `upload` command recieves `512kb` chunks of a file from the Mythic server and saves those to the specified file path.
 If the file exist, the command will return an error.

+>A File Create artifact is generated with the MD5 of the uploaded file.